Andrew Budson: Consciousness

-In 2022 Budson, with his colleagues Kenneth Richman and Elizabeth Kensinger, published a new theory of consciousness in the journal Cognitive and Behavioral Neurology.
+In 2022, Budson, with his colleagues Kenneth Richman and Elizabeth Kensinger, published a new theory of consciousness in the journal Cognitive and Behavioral Neurology.
 In their paper they suggested that consciousness developed as part of episodic memory and the other explicit memory systems to facilitate the flexible recombination of information needed by the episodic memory system to plan for the future.
-Building on Daniel Kahneman’s and Amos Tversky’s research into System 1 unconscious processing and System 2 conscious processing, Budson and colleagues argued that humans do not directly consciously perceive, decide, and act, but rather they perform these activities unconsciously and subsequently consciously remember the perception, decision, and action.
+Building on Daniel Kahneman's and Amos Tversky's research into System 1 unconscious processing and System 2 conscious processing, Budson and colleagues argued that humans do not directly consciously perceive, decide, and act, but rather they perform these activities unconsciously and subsequently consciously remember the perception, decision, and action.
 Budson and colleagues suggested that this consciousness-as-memory theory can explain postdictive effects as well as why conscious decisions and actions (such as dieting and mindfulness) are difficult.
-As what they suggest are logical consequences of their theory, they made several other claims including (1) that all areas of the cerebral cortex contribute to consciousness but none is critical, (2) consciousness can arise from any “region” of the cerebral cortex (size of region not defined), (3) all mammals and other vertebrates experience some form of consciousness, (4) there are many disorders of consciousness including strokes, delirium, dementia, migraines, epilepsy, dissociative disorders, schizophrenia, and autism.
+As what they suggest are logical consequences of their theory, they made several other claims including (1) that all areas of the cerebral cortex contribute to consciousness but none is critical, (2) consciousness can arise from any "region" of the cerebral cortex (size of region not defined), (3) all mammals and other vertebrates experience some form of consciousness, (4) there are many disorders of consciousness including strokes, delirium, dementia, migraines, epilepsy, dissociative disorders, schizophrenia, and autism.

 Although the article built on the work of others, such as Endel Tulving and, more recently, Joseph LeDoux and Hakwan Lau, the paper by Budson, Richman, and Kensinger was recognized as original, being covered by news outlets and the February 2023 print magazine edition of the French magazine, Science & Vie.
 It also generated published commentaries in Cognitive and Behavioral Neurology by Hinze Hogendoorn, Amnon Dafni-Merom and Shahar Arzy, and Howard Kirshner.
-These commentaries note the originality of the theory and its implications, while pointing out several potential additions and problems.

-Books

-Budson has published several textbooks about Alzheimer’s disease and other cognitive disorders of aging.
-He has also published books for a lay audience on memory, memory loss, Alzheimer’s disease, and other causes of dementia.